To learn how to deal with the people who laugh or criticize you, you first need to learn to respect yourself.

-Those are the people who stay in a positive and healthy surrounding.
-They are always courteous and honest with everyone.
-People who have these values never criticize and taunt anyone.
+The people who stay in a positive and healthy surroundings, are always courteous and honest with everyone.

-It is important to remember that people’s behaviour is often a reflection of their own insecurities and biases, rather than a true reflection of your worth.
-Here are some strategies you can consider:
+It is crucial to recognize that people’s behaviour often mirrors their own insecurities and biases rather than accurately reflecting your worth.
+Here are some strategies to consider.

 Here are a few things to remember how to deal with people who laugh and criticize you: